High Speed Civil Transport: History

 In 1989, NASA and industry partners began investigating the feasibility of radically higher-speed passenger aircraft.
 By 1990 the design converged to a Mach 2.4, 300-passenger capable aircraft, and the High-Speed Research program was started.
-The project was split into two phases which examined different focus areas for development.
+The project was split into two phases which examined a variety of areas for development.
 The first phase "focused on the development of technology concepts for environmental compatibility".
 The second phase aimed to demonstrate the environmental technologies and other high-risk technologies for economic viability.

 Phase 1 focused on several environmental concerns: NOx emissions which can deplete the ozone layer, community noise, sonic boom noise, and high-altitude radiation.
 Tests relevant to each concern were carried out.
-A U-2 spy plane, renamed to the ER-2, was used to measure high-altitude emissions from a Concorde jet, and to measure the radiation environment at high altitudes.
+A U-2 spy plane, renamed to the ER-2, was used to measure high-altitude emissions from a Concorde jet and to measure the radiation environment at high altitudes.
 New engine nozzle technologies were tested to reduce takeoff and landing noise.
 Sonic boom mitigation technologies were tested using an SR-71 Blackbird, but were considered to be economically unviable; instead, HSCT would be limited to subsonic speeds over land.

 Phase 2 demonstrated several key technologies' economic viability.
 Two F-16XLs were used to test supersonic laminar flow control and to validate advanced CFD design methods.
 Instead of using the droop nose like that on the Concorde, an "external vision" system would have replaced the cockpit windows entirely with computer-generated graphics made available to the pilots on cockpit displays.
 Finally, a variety of materials were designed and tested against the very high temperature of Mach 2.4 flight, with titanium and a unique variety of carbon fiber being leading candidates for different areas of the craft.

 Though the project was largely successful, it was canceled in 1999 due to budget constraints, as well as Boeing withdrawing interest (i.e. funding) from the project.